-Thailand’s Personal Data Protection Act or PDPA, extensive privacy protection
+Thailand’s Personal Data Protection Act or PDPA

-Thailand’s Personal Data Protection Act of PDPA for short is a comprehensive data privacy law that was passed by the Thai government in 2019.
+Thailand’s Personal Data Protection Act or PDPA for short is a comprehensive data privacy law that was passed by the Thai government in 2019.
 As one of the many nations around the globe to implement personal data protection laws following the passing of the EU’s General Data Protection Regulation or GDPR, the PDPA is the first consolidated data protection law to be passed in the country of Thailand.
 As such, the PDPA places various requirements and restrictions on how businesses, organizations, and individuals can go about collecting, processing, using, and disclosing the personal data or information of Thai citizens.

 What is the scope and application of the PDPA?